cjgaliana/XamarinVideos/README.md

 # XamarinVideos
-Little app to see the Xamarin Evolve Videos in your app
+Little app to watch the Xamarin Evolve Videos in your app